EqualTo-Software/sample-desk-calcualtor/README.md

 # A Rustic invitation to parsing: Calculator demo
 This is the code repository that accompanies the [Rustic invitation to parsing](https://www.equalto.com/blog/a-rustic-invitation-to-parsing) blog post.
+It provides a simple "desk calcualtor", showing how to build a handmade parser in Rust.

 To run the calculator: